akitiss/WDMP-World-Domination-of-the-Magical-Pinks/README.md

 - Yuki Feng: HTML/Bootstrap

 ## About Trippin
 Based on user selection, app will help plan a trip.
-User can select factors such as location and what type of entiertainment they want(outdoor/amusement park/etc.)
+User gets to select a multitude of inputs ranging from location to what type of activities they want to do.
+After selecting those inputs, the app will automatically select various activities for user to do on each day.
+User is free to edit the activites as they please after.
+After the trip is completed, trip will be saved in user database where user is free to edit and view.

 ## API and their cards
 - [Weather API](https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_weatherbit.md)